Rachel Cook Flaunts Her Pert Booty While Leaning Over In A Gauzy White Mini Dress

 The next portion of the video showed Rachel running across a gorgeous meadow as sunshine poured over her body.

-Rachel’s Instagram followers loved the share, and were dazzled by her stunning appearance and easygoing attitude.
+Rachel’s Instagram followers loved the share and were dazzled by her stunning appearance and easygoing attitude.
 In the first several hours after the post went live, over 52,000 people had double-tapped their screens, and almost 500 admirers had taken to the comments section.
 Most chose to convey their feelings by using various combinations of affectionate emoji, and in this case, the flame seemed to be the most popular.

 “You are extremely pleasant to look at!” one fan exclaimed, adding a trio of shooting stars followed by the same number of hearts.

-“Natural beauty in natural surroundings, so beautiful, have a lovely day,” a second supporter observed, who emphasized their compliment with red heart, heart-eyes, and rose symbols.
+“Natural beauty in natural surroundings, so beautiful, have a lovely day,” a second supporter observed, emphasizing their compliment with red heart, heart-eyes, and rose symbols.

 “Ok, summer.
 I thought it was today.
 It’s sunny but cold here in South Carolina,” a third follower remarked, seemingly longing for warmer weather.